Jan Hesters

 trace

 You might be asking right now.
-"But way, what if you want to debug your code?
+"But wait, what if you want to debug your code?
 Then you need to capture the intermediate results in variables, right?"

 You actually do not.
 You only need a helper higher-order function called trace.